Connecting to Twilio

 - Copy the Key SID (starts with

-SK) and the Secret immediately and store them securely.
+SK) and the Secret immediately.
 Twilio displays the Secret only once.